Integration of external software

 270

-Note that it is also necessary to ensure that there is no stop codons in the alignment and that the list of names match exactly.
-In addition, the tree must not be rooted (the base must be a trifurcation, which is necessary for all tree reconstructed by maximum likelihood anyway).
+Note that it is also necessary to ensure that there are no stop codons in the alignment and that the list of names match exactly.
+In addition, the tree must not be rooted (the base must be a trifurcation, which is the standard for trees reconstructed by maximum likelihood).
 This being said, to run PhyML, we only need an Align object, a Tree object, and the name of one of the models:

 >>> aln = egglib.tools.to_codons(aln)